GearHost/Blog/posts/lets-do-this.md

 * **Post filenames:** Are formatted by the post name, such as *lets-do-this*.
 We use all lowercase letters and dashes (-) to separate the words.

-* **media subfolders:** The \posts folder contains the \media folder, inside which are subfolders with the images for each article including the header graphic.
+* **Media subfolders:** The \posts folder contains the \media folder, inside which are subfolders with the images for each article including the header graphic.
 The post image folders are name identically to the article file, minus the *.md* file extension.

 ###\project
 This will contain all the source code we used to build the GearHost blog.

-###Parsing Markdown to HTML
+###Parsing GitHub markdown to HTML

-So the next step is to get the raw markdown file from GitHub the parse it.
+So the next step is to get the markdown file from GitHub then parse it.
+Using the [GitHub API](https://developer.github.com/v3/) we can download the markdown directly.
 We built a GitHubHelper class that facilitates this and other functions.
-Anyway this is how we did it:
+Anyway here are some simple bits on how we did it:

 		public static string ParseMarkDownToHtml(string markDown)
         {